spardim/ex1/examples.md

-# Example use of the excercise
+# Example use of the exercise

 ## Request
 Post this json to http://127.0.0.1:8000/summarize